 - · Being checked by the umpire

 - · A goal has been scored or/

-- · A break in play or/

 - · Immediately following an interval or/

-- · After a stoppage for injury or illness.
+- · After a stoppage for injury or illness

 Then the late player must take the vacant position on the court.

 What if: the player comes onto the court without notifying the umpires?